 Health Management and Policy, Center for Population Health and Community Impact

 BA, Economics, University of New Mexico; MPH, Epidemiology & Biostatistics, Boston University; PhD, Epidemiologic Science, University of Michigan

-Alex Ortega is Professor and Chair of the Department of Health Management and Policy and Director of the Center for Population Health and Community Impact in the Dornsife School of Public Health at Drexel University.
-His first five years as a faculty member were at Yale University, where he was an Assistant Professor of Health Policy.
-He then spent a year as an Associate Professor of Health Behavior and Health Promotion at The Ohio State University and the next 11 years as a Professor of Health Policy at UCLA.
-At UCLA, he also served as the Director of the Institute for Social Research, Director of the Center for Population Health and Health Disparities, and Associate Director of the Chicano Studies Research Center.
-He has been a Visiting Professor at Columbia University, a Senior Scholar In-Residence at the Agency for Healthcare Research and Quality (AHRQ), and a Senior Research Associate at the University of Pennsylvania.
+Alex Ortega, PhD, an epidemiologist, health services researcher, and community health interventionist, is Professor and Chair of the Department of Health Management and Policy and Director of the Center for Population Health and Community Impact in the Dornsife School of Public Health at Drexel University.
+Prior to his appointment at Drexel, Professor Ortega served on the public health faculties of UCLA, Yale University, and The Ohio State University.
+He has also been a Visiting Professor at Johns Hopkins University and Columbia University.
+At UCLA, he held a variety of leadership positions including the Director of the UCLA Institute for Social Research, Director of the UCLA Center for Population Health and Health Disparities, and Associate Director of the UCLA Chicano Studies Research Center.
+His UCLA health disparities research center was one of only five funded nationally by NHLBI.

 - Epidemiological methods in health services research

 - Health needs of Latino children and families